Satellite Collection Object: Using SP3 Files

 The statistical data computed during a coverage analysis is based on a set of locations, or points, which span your grid area of interest.

-1. Enter 1 deg in the Point Granularity - Lat/Lon field in the Grid Definition frame.
+1. Enter 1 deg in the Point Granularity - Lat/Lon field in the Grid Definition panel.

 2. Click Apply to accept your changes and to keep the Properties Browser open.